smped/ngsReports/README.md

 To install required packages follows the instructions below.
 Currently you need to install the fastqcTheoreticalGC package seperately.

-**NB: This package is currently only compatible with Bioconductor <=3.6**.
+**NB: This branch is currently only compatible with Bioconductor <=3.6**.
-This will be rectified shortly.
+To install using Bioconductor 3.7, select the branch BioC_3.7 and follow the installation -instructions on the corresponding page.

 ```
 source("https://bioconductor.org/biocLite.R")